Lianhe Zaobao: ZBSchools.sg

-Thumbs Up reports both international and local news.
-It has a section with mock examination questions to help students prepare for examinations.
-Thumbs Up promotes arts education by featuring art pieces selected by local artistic guides.
-It also has a section for fun and games, which features Chinese comics contributed by readers, as well as a weekly cartoon story on the mascot of the paper.

-Blocking in mainland China
+Blocking in China

-The Zaobao online website is occasionally blocked in China, or has its posts removed on Sina Weibo.
-In 2009, the Zaobao website was temporarily blocked in China, analysts in China believed it was likely related to an article Lianhe Zaobao ran headlined "Cyber Crackdown in China Angers Netizens" which sparked the temporary ban, as discourse against the Chinese government is often censored in Mainland China.
+The Zaobao online website is occasionally blocked in mainland China, or has its posts removed on Sina Weibo.
+In 2009, the Zaobao website was temporarily blocked in China, analysts in China believed it was likely related to an article Lianhe Zaobao ran headlined "Cyber Crackdown in China Angers Netizens" which sparked the temporary ban, as discourse against the Chinese government is censored.
 The paper was again reportedly blocked in 2017 with no official reasons cited.